Home Data TensorFlow Machine Learning Cookbook - Second Edition

 0.75

-3. If we have floats and want an integer division, we can use the function floordiv().
-Note that this will still return a float, but rounded down to the nearest integer.
-The function is shown as follows:
+1. If we have floats and want integer division, we can use the floordiv() function.
+Note that this will still return a float, but it will be rounded down to the nearest integer.
+This function is as follows:

 print(sess.run(tf.floordiv(3.0,4.0)))